 Cost savings on purchase of finished compost – You can often negotiate beneficial arrangements with a composting operation in exchange for providing your institution’s feedstock to them.
 For instance, if there is an annual giveaway of finished compost by a municipal program, your institution may be able to receive an amount of finished compost proportionate to the raw material supplied.
 A common arrangement with companies who sell their finished product is to buy the finished compost back at a reduced rate.
 Your institution may also be able to arrange “custom composting” where the processor creates the type of finished compost best suited for your needs (i.e. large, unscreened material for erosion control, finely screened material for flower beds, or compost blended with topsoil for landscaping).

 Start composting checklist - IFSC EATS How to Guide

-- Talk with the owner or highest decison-making body early on in the process.
-But in from the top is vital.
+- Talk with the principal or high decison-making body early on in the process.
+Buy in from the top is vital.

-- Do you have a Green Team that could take care of some of the research or planning tasks oulined below?
+- Do you have a Green Team that could take care of some of the research or planning tasks outlined below?

-- Consider appointing a compost Champion to be the point-person helps ensure the longevity and success of your program.
+- Consider appointing a compost Champion to be the point-person.
+This helps ensure the longevity and success of your program.

 Ask Questions (Do Research)

 - Contact your garbage/recycling company.
-Call and ask them if they offer a compost program (sometimes callled “food scrap” or “organics” programs)
+Ask them if they offer a compost program (sometimes called “food scrap” or “organics” programs)